Osmotic forces modify lipid membrane fluctuations: The impermeable membrane

 \subsection{The governing equations}

 The position $ \bmx $ of the perturbed membrane is given by $ \bmx (x, y, t) = x \mk \bme_x + y \mk \bme_y + h (x, y, t) \mk \bme_z $, where $ x, y \in [0, \lc] $ and $ \lvert h \rvert \ll \lc $ by construction.
 For planar geometries with a stationary base state, the in-plane and out-of-plane membrane equations are decoupled \cite{sahu-pre-2017, sahu-pre-2020}.
-To solve for the time evolution of the membrane height, we require only the $ z $-component of the linear momentum balance of the membrane---often called the shape equation and given by \cite{sahu-pre-2020}
+To solve for the time evolution of the membrane height in the absence of thermal fluctuations, we require only the $ z $-component of the linear momentum balance of the membrane---often called the shape equation and given by \cite{sahu-pre-2020}

 In Eq.\ \eqref{eq_imp_shape}, $ \alpha, \beta \in {1, 2} $ denote directions in the $ x $--$ y $ plane, with repeated indices summed over such that (for example) $ h_{\mkn , \mk \alpha \alpha} = h_{\mkn , \mk x x} + h_{\mkn , \mk y y} $.
 Here $ \pdp_{, t} := \partial \pdp / \partial t $ is the partial time derivative and $ \jjp := p^+ - p^- $ is the difference in the fluid pressure above ($+$) and below ($-$) the membrane.
 The pressure and velocity fields, $ p^\pm $ and $ v^\pm_{\mkn j} $ (where Roman indices span $ \{ 1, 2, 3 \} $ and repeated indices are summed over), satisfy the incompressible Navier--Stokes equations linearized about the base state: $ v^\pm_{\mkn j, \mk j} = 0 $ and $ \rhof \mk v^\pm_{\mkn j, \mk t} = \muf \mk v^\pm_{\mkn j, \mk k k} - p^\pm_{\mkn , \mk j} $.
 With the no-slip boundary condition $ h_{\mkn , \mk t} = v^\pm_{\mkn z} $ at the membrane surface, water cannot flow through the membrane and we have a well-posed set of equations for the coupled system \cite[\S2]{supplemental}.